amacy/aaronmacy.com/readme.md

-My personal site redesigned & rebuilt with Jekyll.
+My personal site/blog.
+Blog posts © me, Aaron Macy.

 To Do
 -----
-- Fluid grid on websites.html in IE8
+- Improved nav on mobile
-- Add Collapse to menu for smaller viewports
+- Fix stray pixed in menu on desktop